Best Punch List Apps: PunchPad vs Fieldwire vs Buildertrend vs Procore

 For many smaller builders and remodelers, yes.
 Procore is built as a full construction management platform.
 If punch list tracking is your main need, a specialized tool like PunchPad is usually a simpler fit.

-Do subcontractors need a login for PunchPad?
+Do subcontractors need a login to use PunchPad?